MachineLemonade/docs/v0.9/ee-upgrade-guide.md

 #### Wait for Pods to Spin Down

 Wait until the Pods (FluentD, Grafana, etc.) in your platform namespace spin down.

-To watch them, run:
+You can track this with:

 ```
 $ watch kubectl get pods -n <NAMESPACE>